dali-lab/build/milestones/week01/pm-team-meeting.md

 * **Project Briefing**
-  * Towards the end of this meeting, staff will join to pass off information and ideas about the project gathered as we interviewed partners!
+  * Let staff know when you schedule this meeting so they can join at the end to pass off information and ideas about the project gathered as they interviewed partners!
   * Discuss the project with your team: Important to do some deep thinking about the project before meeting with the partner to come with your own ideas and opinions.
-Everydone should come prepared by re-reading existing partner communication/application.
+Every one should come prepared by re-reading existing partner communication/application.
       * Based on this current understanding of the problem and project, what do you see as solutions?
       * What would you keep/change?
       * What questions do you have for the partner?
 Remember to write down the questions to prepare for the partner meeting!